 By Alison Blackman aka.
 Advice Sister Alison

-So you’re starting out the new year feeling good and so motivated.
-But inevitably, something or someone is going to burst that fluffy cloud, that pink bubble of determination, energy and happiness.
+So you’re starting out with new goals feeling good and so motivated.
+But inevitably, something or someone is going to burst that fluffy cloud, that pink bubble of determination, energy, and happiness.
 And when it happens, what happens next is usually STRESS.
 Living in the real world means that stress happens to most people, at least some of the time.
 Oh!
 If only we could ditch it to the curb the moment it takes hold!!!!
 Well, maybe that isn’t realistic, but here are 12 things you can do to help you deal with stress and reduce it, if not get rid of it entirely.
 Which ones will work best for you?
 Maybe all of these, at different times.
 So take a deep breath, read on, and put these easy strategies in the back of your mind, for when you really need to “deal.”

 Don’t hold all your feelings within!
 Discuss your stressful feelings with someone you trust who will listen without being judgmental or pressuring you to their own point of view.
 Even if you can’t change the immediate situation, talking about it helps alleviate some of the tension you may be feeling.
 If there’s no one around that you really want to talk to, try your pet.
 They won’t give you verbal feedback, but they’re good listeners, and they’ll validate your feelings with all the tools they have.
 ISupplement the verbal purging with physical action by writing out your feelings in a letter (but do NOT hit the “SEND” button).

 Be willing to take risk and make change, no matter how small.
 Try to change the stressful situation, or at least some part of it bu doing something about it.
 The more you think about something that is stressing you out without doing anything about it, the larger and more stressful it becomes.
 Moving forward in small ways helps you feel empowered and in control.
 Put one foot in front of the other to move in a positive direction.
 Soon, the stress will lessen.

 If you learn about how your body reacts to stress, you can also learn how to counter that stress.
 Learn to listen to your body’s signals and find ways to reduce your stress, even if it’s just “taking five” to clear your mind.
 Relaxation exercises (E.g. Yoga, meditation, physical exercise) help, too.

 Discover what you need to feel good about yourself and get your needs met.
 It is amazing how learning the word “NO” can change the way you feel (you don’t have to be nasty,just firm).
 Another way to reduce your stress is to find an interest, hobby or activity where you feel in charge and call the shots, and often this will keep you busy so you will have an excuse not to do extra tasks you really don’t want to do but had no way to refuse before.

 If you are stressed and overwhelmed, perhaps you are trying to handle too much.
 Rid yourself of extra duties that aren’t necessary or important. (see above).
 Ask yourself if that task is really the most important thing you need to be doing right now.
 If it isn’t, it can wait.
 And learn to ask for help if you need it.

 A change of venue can really clear your head and let you see things more clearly.
 You don’t have to take a long, elaborate trip to do this (although that’s nice).
 Sometimes all you have to do is take a small escape from your immediate surroundings and that change, however small, can do wonders for your spirit.
 When things just start to feel like they are becoming “too much,” just walk away for a short while.
 Almost anything can wait 60 or 90 minutes.
 Go somewhere new for a few hours, or a few days if you can afford to.
 If not, it may be helpful just to “get away” to a warm bath for a little while!
 Visit the search box in the top right hand corner of this page and type in any kind of spa related item (e.g. bath gel, candle, aromatherapy) and see all the reviews of products we have done in past years on this web site.
 For even older reviews,visit the Advice Sisters What Works Beauty and Fashion review archives that go back to 1998!

 You may not be able to avoid all the responsibilities obligations you currently have, but you can learn how to complete them without resentment and consciously choose how you will handle them.
 Learn to negotiate.
 Some people end up over-burdened simply because they never speak up and others assume they’re just fine with all the added tasks and responsibilities.